gogonzo/runner/README.md

 ### Parallel computation

 The `runner` function can also compute windows in parallel mode.
-THe function doesn’t initialize the parallel cluster automatically but one have to do this outside and pass it to the `runner` through `cl` argument.
+The function doesn’t initialize the parallel cluster automatically but one have to do this outside and pass it to the `runner` through `cl` argument.